sillelien/dollar/dollar-script/src/main/resources/examples/op/is.md

-A boolean operator that returns true if the left-hand-side variable is one of the types listed on the right-hand-side.
-Analogous to Java's `instanceof`.
+Asserts that at the point of execution that the left-hand-side **is** equal to the right-hand-side.